-Year ended December 31, 2004 2003 2002

-(in thousands)

-Ceded premiums written - Reinsurance segment \$ 135,119 \$ 143,463 \$ 191,607

-Because of the potential volatility of the property catastrophe reinsurance business, we purchase reinsurance to reduce our exposure to large losses.
-We use our REMS© modeling system to evaluate how each purchase interacts with our portfolio of reinsurance contracts we write, and with the other ceded reinsurance contracts we purchase, to determine the appropriateness of the pricing of each contract.
+Year ended December 31, (in thousands) 2004 2003 2002 Ceded premiums written - Reinsurance segment \$ 135,119 \$ 143,463 \$ 191,607 reduce our exposure to large losses.
+We use our REMS[©] modeling system to evaluate how each purchase interacts with our portfolio of reinsurance contracts we write, and with the other ceded reinsurance contracts we purchase, to determine the appropriateness of the pricing of each contract.
 During 2004 and 2003, we reduced the level of reinsurance purchased because of the reduction in the availability of appropriately priced coverages.